intino/itrules/README.md

 ```
 Pau Gasol was born in Spain on 06/07/1980.
 ```

-Read the [reference guide](referenceguide) to learn how rules can be defined

 ## Java API ##
 Once frames and rules have been defined, the document can be generated